enkore/i3pystatus/README.rst

 The output attribute should be set to a dictionary which represents your modules output, the protocol is documented `here <http://i3wm.org/docs/i3bar-protocol.html>`_.

+To update this readme run ``python -m i3pystatus.mkdocs`` in the repository root and you're done :)

 **Patches and pull requests are very welcome :-)**